The mission of English Language Services at Illinois Institute of Technology (Illinois Tech) is...

 Although English Language Services was officially formed in 2015, the School of Applied Technology (SAT) at Illinois Institute of Technology (IIT) began offering courses in English as a Second Language in 2002 in response to a request from a Korean cohort coming to the university for Information Technology certificates.
 At that time, short-term certificate programs were created consisting of ESL courses in listening/speaking and writing/vocabulary combined with academic coursework in IT and business as well as optional internships with local Chicago businesses.
 Within five years, this program grew to support partnerships with a variety of prestigious South Korean and Chinese universities.

-In Spring 2011, in response to a university demand for a structured method of supporting international student success at Illinois Tech, English Language Services began offering ESL courses to the international student body.
+In Spring 2011, because of the success of the PCA program and in response to a university demand for a structured method of supporting international student success at Illinois Tech, English Language Services began offering ESL courses to the international student body.
 By fall of 2012, Proficiency in English as a Second Language (PESL) courses were required for all international graduate students lacking English proficiency.
-Since 2012, PESL courses have been offered in two levels—high intermediate and advanced—in Reading and Vocabulary Development, Academic Writing, and Listening Enhancement.
+Since 2012, the English Language Program (commonly referred to as PESL) has offered two levels—high intermediate and advanced—in Reading and Vocabulary Development, Academic Writing, and Listening Enhancement.
 Effective Communication courses were added as a requirement in Spring 2013.

 In Fall 2013, Illinois Tech welcomed a group from the Brazil Scientific Mobility Program for our first English-only program.
 Because of that, the Intensive English Program (IEP) was formed.
 In December of 2015, Illinois Tech's IEP was added as one of the SEVP certified programs allowing individual international students to apply and attend the program.
 Students in the IEP study English 18 hours per week for 12 weeks.
 The IEP is a four level program consisting of Listening and Speaking, Reading and Writing, Grammar, and a content-based elective.